OpenNebula/docs/source/deployment/references/onedb.rst

     [UNREPAIRED] History record for VM <<vid>> seq # <<seq>> is not closed (etime = 0)

-This is due to `bug #4000 <http://dev.opennebula.org/issues/4000>`_.
-It means that when using accounting or showback, the etime (end-time) of that history record is not set, and the VM is considered as still running when it should not.
-To fix this problem, locate the time when the VM was shut down in the logs and then execute this patch to edit the times manually:
+This is due to the fixed `bug #4000 <http://dev.opennebula.org/issues/4000>`_.
+It means that when using accounting or showback, the etime (end-time) of that history record was not set, and the VM was considered as still running when it should not have been.
+To fix this problem, you could locate the time when the VM was shut down in the logs and then execute this patch to edit the times manually:

 .. prompt:: text $ auto